Requirements of the HubSpot Salesforce integration

 Do you have administrative access to Salesforce?

-In order to install the HubSpot package in Salesforce, you'll need to have Salesforce credentials that grant you administrative access within Salesforce.
+In order to install the HubSpot package in Salesforce, you'll want to have Salesforce credentials that grant you administrative access within Salesforce because it is important that the Integration User has access to all Salesforce objects that you wish to sync with HubSpot.
 If the answer to this section is "No" you will need to partner with your Salesforce administrator to continue through this setup.
 So when you're ready, choose the radio button next to Yes, then click Continue.

 Do you want to use a sandbox instance of Salesforce?